ryan-kp-miller/The-Drink-Almanac-API/go_api/README.md

 ### Unfinished

+- [ ] Set up lambda handler to be used by each endpoint
+- [ ] Switch endpoints to lambdas
 - Create endpoints for:
   - [ ] Add new method to find a favorite by user and drink ids and update the favorite service to use that instead of getting all favorites and then filtering
   - [ ] Update delete user method to also delete any favorites associated with that user